GAM-team/GAM/wiki/Users-Drive-Files-Manage.md

 exists in the parent folder.

-By default, when files are uploaded from local content, they are created with `binary` format, i.e., the data is uploaded without any conversion.
-Legacy GAM had an option `convert` that was passed to the Drive API v2 that it used.
+By default, when files are uploaded from local content, they are created with `binary` format, i.e., the data is uploaded without any conversion; use the `mimetype` argument to cause conversions.
-* convert - Whether to convert this file to the corresponding Docs Editors format

-Advanced GAM uses Drive API v3 that doesn't support the `convert` option; it uses the `mimetype` argument to cause conversions.
 * `mimetype gdoc` - Convert the uploaded content to a Google Doc; e.g., convert a Word (.docx) or text (.txt) file to a Google Doc
 * `mimetype gsheet` - Convert the uploaded content to a Google Sheet; e.g., convert an Excel (.xlsx) or CSV (.csv) file to a Google Sheet
 * `mimetype gpresentation` - Convert the uploaded content to a Google Slides; e.g., convert a PowerPoint (.pptx) file to a Google Slides